Skip to content

 Compile

-The general instructions to compile ejabberd are:
+The generic instructions to compile ejabberd are:

 ./autogen.sh